Making Money On YouTube in 2021

 With nearly two billion users monthly, YouTube is increasingly becoming a viable option for many looking to make money online by uploading video content in the hopes of acquiring a healthy following.
-That said, many an aspiring YouTuber approaches their YouTube dreams with an unrealistic perspective.
-Their thought process runs something along the lines of: all I have to do is post a video, attract an audience and then voila, advertisers will be clamoring to pay me for exposure to my subscribers.
+That said, many aspiring YouTuber approach their YouTube dreams with an unrealistic perspective.
+Their thought process runs something along the lines of all I have to do is post a video, attract an audience, and then voila, advertisers will be clamoring to pay me for exposure to my subscribers.
 This post offers practical tips on how to make money on YouTube.

 The long and the short of it: if you want to make money on YouTube, you have to first do your due diligence and understand that there is more than one way to make your YouTube channel profitable.
 In fact, if you’re solely relying upon advertising dollars, odds are you’re not going to realize any sort of lucrative future.
 For every million views, on average, the content creator only receives maybe a couple thousand dollars—if they’re lucky.
 And that assumes that you can muster up a million views.
 As most seasoned YouTubers will tell you, this is far from an easy task.

 We put together a brief overview, outlining a few of the ways in which you can in fact monetize your YouTube efforts.
 Some you may have heard of and some may be new to you.
 All of them though might just help you to actually make some decent YouTube money.

 How to Make Money on YouTube: Think Outside the Box